 Abdominal wall fat pad biopsy

 An abdominal wall fat pad biopsy is the removal of a small part of the abdominal wall fat pad for laboratory study of the tissue.

 Amyloidosis - abdominal wall fat pad biopsy; Abdominal wall biopsy; Biopsy - abdominal wall fat pad

 How the Test is Performed

 The health care provider cleans the skin on your belly area.
-Numbing medicine may be applied on the area.
+Numbing medicine will be applied on the area.
 A needle is placed through the skin and into the fat pad under the skin.
 A small piece of the fat pad is removed with the needle.
 It is sent to a laboratory for analysis.

 How to Prepare for the Test